Science

 Your ear is just faster at the front door.
 Sound transduces into a neural signal more quickly than light does, so the clock effectively starts sooner.
 That head start is the whole game.

 How big is the gap?
-In one study, auditory reactions came in around 284 ms versus roughly 331 ms for visual.
+In Shelton and Kumar’s 2010 study, auditory reactions came in around 284 ms versus roughly 331 ms for visual.
+That lab setup ran slower than the online Human Benchmark scale, so its 284 ms isn’t the same measurement as Human Benchmark’s visual 284 ms below; what counts is the roughly 47 ms gap between the two senses inside one test.
 So call it 25 to 50 ms faster for sound.
 Doesn’t sound like much written down.
-In a fight where 200 ms is a good time, 40 ms is enormous.
+When 200 ms is a good time, 40 ms is enormous.

 ModalityRelative speedWhy

-Auditory (sound)~25-50 ms slower than touchQuick transduction in the ear
+Auditory (sound)Fast, roughly tied with touchQuick transduction in the ear

 Visual (light)SlowestPhototransduction is the bottleneck